 Groundwater levels in Makauri Aquifer fluctuate under the influence of seasonal changes, with summer abstraction for irrigation resulting in a decline in groundwater levels, where winter cessation of pumping and increased recharge cause levels to rise again.
-These patterns are clearly visible in the groundwater level records of the designated monitoring wells in Figure 10.
+These patterns are clearly visible in the groundwater level records of the designated monitoring wells in Figure 13.
 In addition, the MAR injection causes groundwater levels to clearly rise in all four monitoring wells and in the injection well itself.
 Golder (2017a) estimated that the distance from the injection well in which a noticeable rise would occur, to be about 1.5 km (i.e., hydraulically impacted zone).
+The modelled hydraulic response (i.e., mounding) of groundwater levels in the Makauri Aquifer in response to MAR injection is shown in Figure 18, and would appear to confirm that estimation.
+A description of the groundwater model used for this assessment is included in Appendix B.

-In Figure 11 the groundwater level response during the 2019 injection trial is shown, together with the injection flow rates.
+In Figure 14, the groundwater level response during the 2020 injection period is shown, together with the injection flow rates.
+The graphs for the 2017 and 2019 injection periods are respectively presented in Golder (2017a) and Golder (2020).
 The graph indicates a rapid response from each injection cycle and recovery after cessation.
 Water level responses in the injection well (GPE066) are notably higher than in the four monitoring wells.
 Well losses will cause higher levels to be recorded in the injection well.
 Contrary to the levels recorded in the monitoring wells, the injection well water level does not represent the aquifer water level during injection (or abstraction).
+This is schematically depicted in Figure 15.